-Dr. Fang is also the chief China strategist and president for ANDE China, a mobile rapid DNA identification technology company in the United States (ANDE.com).
-In 2020, he co-founded Stera Energy Inc. to address climate change, renewable energy and sustainable development issues.
+Dr. Fang is also the chief China strategist and president of ANDE China, a mobile rapid DNA identification technology company in the United States (ANDE.com).
+In 2022, he co-founded Atlas Renewable, a renewable energy investment platform to address climate change; environmental, social, and corporate governance (ESG) and sustainable development issues.
 He has more than 30 years of experience in technology investment, business development advisory, corporate management, business strategic relationship development, product marketing and sales and joint ventures investment development in China, Asia and the United States.

 He was also a key founding investor of Qinghua TongFang GigaMega company in 1993.
 Dr. Fang was a pulmonary medical doctor in China, holds a medical degree from Southwest University of Medical Sciences in Chengdu, China and a BS in biology from the University of Wisconsin-Stevens Point.